Raw-JPEG Adapter: Efficient Raw Image Compression with JPEG: Introduction

 In principle, JPEG \cite{jpeg_standard}, the most widely used lossy image compression standard \cite{smith2025jpegs, hudson2017jpeg}, could be employed to reduce raw storage requirements.
 However, JPEG was fundamentally designed for 8-bit gamma-corrected images, whereas raw sensor data is linear and typically stored at higher bit-depths.
 Applying JPEG directly to raw signals results in severe degradation, including banding, clipping, and irreversible artifacts that preclude accurate raw reconstruction (see Fig.~\ref{fig:teaser}-B).
 By contrast, newer formats such as JPEG 2000, JPEG XL, and HEIC offer technical improvements but remain only sparsely adopted due to limited ecosystem and platform support \cite{sharinpix_heic_limits_2024, google_jpegxl_chrome_2022, sneyers_case_for_jpegxl_2022, lowe2009status}.

 As a result, there remains no widely supported and efficient format for storing raw images at manageable file sizes without sacrificing fidelity.
 This motivates us to seek a solution that leverages the ubiquity of standard JPEG compression while addressing its shortcomings for raw storage.
 Such a solution should be accurate enough to overcome JPEG’s quantization and banding limitations, yet lightweight, requiring minimal processing time for both encoding and decoding.
 Importantly, it should maintain compatibility with the standard decoding pipeline, requiring only lightweight modifications.
 To this end, we propose Raw-JPEG Adapter, a learnable, compact, and fully invertible pre-processing pipeline that adapts raw images for JPEG storage.
 At decoding time, the pre-processing is inverted using only lightweight operations---without any reliance on deep models---to reconstruct the original raw data with high fidelity.
-Our method is both efficient and effective, delivering substantial improvements in compression efficiency and reconstruction accuracy compared to existing alternatives (see Fig.~\ref{fig:radar_chart}).
+Our method is both efficient and effective, delivering substantial improvements in compression efficiency and reconstruction accuracy compared to existing alternatives.

-\paragraph{Contributions} In this paper, we introduce a method for adapting raw images before JPEG storage, enabling high-fidelity reconstruction after decoding.
+\\\textbf{Contributions:} In this paper, we introduce a method for adapting raw images before JPEG storage, enabling high-fidelity reconstruction after decoding.
 Our method is a learnable and fully invertible pre-processing pipeline applied before standard JPEG compression.
 The pipeline learns the coefficients of invertible operators in a self-supervised manner, effectively mitigating JPEG artifacts and improving raw reconstruction accuracy.
 The method is lightweight ($\sim$37K parameters), incurs only $\sim$0.1s runtime overhead, and requires less than 64 KB to store the learned coefficients, which are embedded directly in the JPEG comment (COM) segment.
 We extensively validate our method across multiple datasets, demonstrating strong generalization and significant improvements over raw pre-processing baselines and state-of-the-art raw reconstruction methods.
-Finally, we show that the Raw-JPEG Adapter can also be applied with alternative compression schemes, yielding consistent improvements.
+Finally, we show that the Raw-JPEG Adapter can also be applied with alternative compression schemes, yielding consistent improvements. \ifarxiv \else The code and trained models will be released upon acceptance. \fi